carbon-language/carbon-lang/docs/design/generics/details.md

 **FIXME: LINKED**

-Now consider the case that the symbolic facet parameter is going to be used as an argument to a parameterized type in a function body, not in the signature.
+Now consider the case that the symbolic facet parameter is going to be used as an argument to a [parameterized type](#parameterized-types) in a function body, but not in the signature.
 If the parameterized type was explicitly mentioned in the signature, the [implied constraint](#implied-constraints) feature would ensure all of its requirements were met.
-The developer can create a trivial [parameterized type implements interface](#parameterized-type-implements-interface) `where` constraint to just say the type is a legal with this argument, by saying that the parameterized type implements `type`, which all types do.
+To say a parameterized type is allowed to be passed a specific argument, just write that it `impls type`, which all types do.
+This is a trivial case of a
+[parameterized type implements interface](#parameterized-type-implements-interface) `where` constraint.

 For example, a function that adds its parameters to a `HashSet` to deduplicate them, needs them to be `Hashable` and so on.
 To say "`T` is a type where